 - 1. Responsible Conduct of Research Form

 - 2. Plan of Study

-- 3. Master's Committee Appointment Form see info below
+- 3. Master's Committee Appointment Form \see info below

 - 4. Master's Completion Confirmation

 Your plan of study is generally submitted in the second semester of your program.
 When a Plan of Study is submitted in GradPath, your Advisor must complete the research compliance acknowledgement section on the form.
 Students should ensure that their correct completion date is listed when submitting the plan of study.
 The degree will not post, nor will a graduation diploma be issued if the completion date in GradPath does not match the term when required coursework is completed.
+Please also note that only grades of A, B, C, S or P may be listed for courses in the official plan of study.
+Any courses with a D, E, or F will not be accepted nor count towards the graduation requirements.
+A cumulative GPA of 3.0 is also required for degree completion.